hashicorp/setup-nomad-pack/README.md

 - The event trigger has been set to `push`.
 For a complete list, see [Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
 - The origin of this GitHub Action has been set as `ksatirli/setup-nomad-pack@0.1.3`.
 For newer versions, see the [Releases](https://github.com/ksatirli/setup-nomad-pack/releases).
-- The version of `nomad-pack` to setup has been set as `0.0.1-techpreview2`.
+- The version of `nomad-pack` to set up has been set as `0.0.1-techpreview2`.
 For a complete list, see [releases.hashicorp.com](https://releases.hashicorp.com/nomad-pack/).
 - The pack to deploy has been set as `./packs/simple_service`

 These definitions may require updating to suit your deployment.